mockups/mockups.github.io/README.md

 ```sh
   grunt serve
 ```
-To rebuild only styleguide, run following:
+To build the styleguide only, run following:
 ```sh
   grunt styleguide
 ```